Today’s Wonder of the Day was inspired by Wonder Friend. Wonder Friend Wonders, “Where is Socotra?” Thanks for WONDERing with us, Wonder Friend!

-The four islands that make up Socotra can be found off the easternmost part of the Horn of Africa, about 155 miles northeast of the African country of Somalia and about 210 miles southeast of the Asian country of Yemen.
-Socotra is considered a part of Yemen, and it's unlike any other place on Earth.
+Four islands make up Socotra.
+The nation is found off the easternmost part of the Horn of Africa.
+It’s about 155 miles northeast of Somalia.
+It’s part of Yemen and is about 210 miles southeast of that country’s mainland.
+One visit to Socotra would show you that it’s unlike any other place on Earth.

-What would you expect a tropical island in the Arabian Sea to look like?
+What would you think an island in the Arabian Sea might look like?
 Beautiful, sandy beaches and palm trees might come to mind.
 However, the landscape of Socotra usually brings one word to mind: bizarre.

-Yes, there are sandy beaches, but Socotra's 1,400 square miles also contain towering mountains, deep valleys, limestone caves, and barren desert plains with large sand dunes.
-Overall, its hot, dry climate creates a harsh environment with a unique mix of endemic plants and animals unlike anywhere else on the planet.
+Yes, there are sandy beaches.
+But Socotra’s 1,400 square miles is also full of large mountains, deep valleys, and limestone caves.
+The country is also home to desert plains with large sand dunes.
+Overall, its hot, dry climate makes for a harsh environment.
+The islands are full of native plants and animals unlike any others on the planet.

-Much of Socotra's history remains a mystery.
-The official language of Socotra is Arabic because it's a part of Yemen, but most people speak an unwritten Socotri language that dates back to pre-Islamic times.
-Archeological teams have recently discovered the ruins of a city on Socotra that dates back to the 2nd century A.D.
-Some local legends also hold that Socotra is the location of the original Garden of Eden from the Bible.
+Much of Socotra’s history is a mystery.
+The official language of the islands is Arabic because it’s a part of Yemen.
+However, most people there speak an unwritten Socotri language.
+It dates back to pre-Islamic times.
+Archeologists have also found the ruins of a city on Socotra.
+They believe it dates back to the 2nd century C.E.
+Some local legends hold that Socotra is the location of the Garden of Eden described in religious texts.